scottross123/personal-site/content/posts/how-i-deploy-my-site/index.md

 +++
-title = "How I Deploy this Site from Self-Hosted Infrastructure" date = 2024-01-12 tags = ["webdev"]
+title = "How I Deploy this Site from Self-Hosted Infrastructure" date = 2024-01-14 tags = ["webdev", "self-hosting"]
 +++

-For the first iteration of this site, the repository for the source code was hosted on GitHub, so naturally I first tried hosting it in Github pages.
-Soon I switch Netlify pretty soon after that because I was annoyed with some of the limitations of GitHub pages.
+For the first iteration of this site, the repository was hosted on GitHub and the actual site on Netlify.
 My process for deploying it to Netlify was pretty simple: I wrote a GitHub action which on pushes to master would build the site using zola, then push it to my Netlify site using their official action.

 ```yaml
 name: Zola on Netlify